 Section 487 of the EPBC Act allows green groups to challenge the Ministerial approval of projects in court with the aim of having the approval overturned.
 The section was intended to provide a safeguard on the approvals process.

 But the reality is that green groups exploit this provision by launching frivolous and vexatious law suits.
-Only 13 per cent of cases brought under Section 487 that have proceeded to judgement have been successful.
+Only 13 per cent of cases brought under section 487 that have proceeded to judgement have been successful.
 And just one in four of the successful cases could be said to have resulted in a tangible change to the conditions under which the minister gave original approval.
 One out of 32 is the clear sign of a failed policy.

 But these challenges do not aim to succeed.
 They aim to ‘disrupt and delay’ projects to make them costly and economically unviable, which in turn serves as a deterrent to future investment and exploration.

 Delays caused by legal challenges can have a profound impact on our economy.
 As a 2013 Productivity Commission (PC) report on major project development assessment processes found, the time between approval and legal judgement for coal projects ranged from seven months to more than two years.
 The PC also estimated that a one-year delay for a major project could cost between $26 million and $59 million.
-Not to mention forgone employment, often concentrated in regional and rural areas.
+Not to mentioned to forgone employment, often concentrated in regional and rural areas.

-This strategy of using the law to disrupt and delay projects was outlined by Greenpeace Australia in their document Stopping the Australian Coal Export Boom, which notes: ‘Our vision for the Australian anti-coal movement is that it functions like an orchestra, with a large number of different voices combining together into a beautiful symphony (or a deafening cacophony!).'
+This strategy of using the law to disrupt and delay projects was outlined by Greenpeace Australia in their document Stopping the Australian Coal Export Boom, which notes: ‘Our vision for the Australian anti-coal movement is that it that functions like an orchestra, with a large number of different voices combining together into a beautiful symphony (or a deafening cacophony!).’

 Green groups are using the legal system to seek expansive rulings.
 For instance, they seek rulings which in effect say that the minister approving a mine in Australia needs to consider the environmental impact of burning mined coal overseas (such as in India).
-Green groups argue that this burning affects global warming, causing the sea level to rise and damaging the Great Barrier Reef (which has national environmental significance).
-A ruling to this effect would result in practically every major project needing to receive federal ministerial approval-precisely the aim of environmental activists.
+Green groups argue that this burning affects global warming, causing sea level to rise and damaging the Great Barrier Reef (which has national environmental significance).
+A ruling to this effect would result in practically every major project needing to receive federal ministerial approval—precisely the aim of environmental activists.

 THE WATER TRIGGER

-In 2010, the ninth matter of national environmental significance was added to the EPBC Act in a political deal hatched by the Gillard government to secure Independent MP Tony Windsor's support.
-That inclusion has become known as the ‘water trigger', requiring federal approval of a coal seam gas development or a large coal mining development which could affect a ‘water resource'.
+In 2010, the ninth matter of national environmental significance was added to the EPBC Act in a political deal hatched by the Gillard government to secure Tony Windsor’s support.
+That inclusion has become known as the ‘water trigger’, requiring federal approval of a coal seam gas development or a large coal mining development which could affect a ‘water resource’.

 It is obvious the addition of the water trigger has nothing to do with the environment.
-We have the water trigger because of pure politics - Windsor capitalised on misplaced community concerns about the effects of coal seam gas and coal mines on water resources.
+We have the water trigger because of pure politics— Windsor capitalised on misplaced community concerns about the effects of coal seam gas and coal mines on water resources.

-Further, the inclusion of the water trigger didn't have the usual veneer of objective analysis attached to it.
+Further, the inclusion of the water trigger didn’t even have the usual veneer of objective analysis attached to it.
 There was no regulatory impact statement, nor was industry consulted.
 As with the use of Section 487, the water trigger aims to capture more projects and expand the environmental law to target coal and gas.